quicwg/base-drafts/draft-ietf-quic-transport.md

 future connections or they have no effect on use of 0-RTT.

-The definition of a new transport parameter ({{new-transport-parameters}}) MUST specify whether that storing the transport parameter for 0-RTT is mandatory, optional, or prohibited.
+The definition of a new transport parameter ({{new-transport-parameters}}) MUST specify whether storing the transport parameter for 0-RTT is mandatory, optional, or prohibited.
 A client need not store a transport parameter it cannot process.